-Launched in September 2013, ALI is an initiative of the JCCNV Adult Services Department.
+ALI is an initiative of the J’s Adult Services Department which launched in September 2013.
 We offer classes on topics such as the arts and entertainment, history, literature, Israel, Jewish history and culture, and much more.
 Classes are usually held on Mondays and Tuesdays, during the day.

 Mail completed registration form with payment, payable to “JCCNV,” to Jewish Community Center of Northern Virginia, 8900 Little River Turnpike, Fairfax, VA 22031.

 Call 703.323.0880, and be prepared to give a credit card number to secure your place in the course.